ethereum/EIPs/EIPS/eip-ERC721WithNonce.md

 ## Abstract

 This standard is an extension of [ERC-721](./eip-721.md).
-It proposes adding an `nonce` property to ERC-721 tokens.
+It proposes adding a `nonce` property to ERC-721 tokens.

 ## Motivation